Diversity, Equity, Inclusion, Accessibility & Belonging Resources

 Racism has no place in our Association, policies, practices, or behaviors.
 As AALL’s Ethical Principles state, “We value diversity.
 We strive to diversify our membership by creating environments and services that promote inclusion of historically underrepresented people as colleagues and patrons.”
 Diversity and inclusion is part of AALL’s core values.

-As part of AALL’s committment to DEI, Diversity, Equity, and Inclusion is one of the goals in the 2022-2025 Strategic Plan.
+As part of AALL’s commitment to DEIAB is one of the goals in the 2025-2028 Strategic Plan.
 Under this goal, we recognize systemic barriers to DEI and commit to building an association that embraces differences, lifts-up members, and removes barriers to full participation in AALL and the legal information profession.

 STRATEGIES: